kanutron/AssistantAI/README.md

 Check these AssistantAI plugins:

-- [**AssistantAI-OpenAI**](https://github.com/kanutron/AssistantAI-OpenAI): provides specifications of OpenAI servers and the edits, text completion, and chat endpoints.
-Also provides basic prompts for interacting with ChatGP.
+- [**AssistantAI-OpenAI**](https://github.com/kanutron/AssistantAI-OpenAI): provides specifications of OpenAI servers and the edits, completions, and chat endpoints.
+Also provides basic prompts for interacting with ChatGPT and their text models.
 - [**AssistantAI-Python**](https://github.com/kanutron/AssistantAI-Python): provides prompt specification to make Python code manipulation using any available endpoint compatible with those prompt specifications.
 OpenAI server is one of those compatible endpoints.

 # Usage